MateusMaiaDS/rjuliabugs/README.md

 remotes::install_github("MateusMaiaDS/rjuliabugs")
 ```

+⚠️ **Loading the package**:
+When loading the package using `library(rjuliabugs)` for the first time
+in an R session, it may take longer than most R packages because it
+needs to initialize the Julia environment through
+`JuliaCall::julia_setup()`, which can be time-consuming.
+Using the
+package for the first time may also involve installing all the required
+Julia libraries for `JuliaBUGS`—such as `AbstractMCMC` and others—if
+they are not already installed.

 ## Using `rjuliabugs`: Setup, Troubleshooting, Parallelization Settings,and Contribution

 For further guidance, the rest of this README summarises most of the FAQ